 American Family Immigration History Center – from the Statue of Liberty – Ellis Island Foundation, search millions of immigration records from 1892-1924, learn about the immigrant experience, make a donation, start a family history scrapbook, etc.

 Ancestry.com – over 250 million names in existing family trees, more than 100,00 records added daily.
-Trial membership available, advanced information requires subscription. **Available from within the Portsmouth Public Library**
+Trial membership available, advanced information requires a PAID subscription.
+African American section. **Available for free from within the Portsmouth Public Library**

 Cyndi’s List of Genealogy Sites on the Internet – Hundreds of thousands of links related to genealogy, organized and cross-referenced in over 100 categories.
 This site is one of the richest resources for genealogy studies.